benc-uk/webgl-sandbox/readme.md

 ![toolbar](./etc/toolbar.png)

 - Execute and run the shader code, also hitting Ctrl+S in the editor will do the same
+- Switch editor to 2nd pass / post processing shader code (toggle)
 - Pause or resume the rendering loop, pressing the spacebar will do the same
 - Rewind time and restart the clock
-- Open provided sample shader, several examples are provided, and more coming
+- Open one of the provided sample and example shaders
 - Configure audio and setup incoming audio device or microphone
-- Configure MIDI input devices
+- Configure MIDI input device
-- Go fullscreen, press escape to exit.
+- Switch fullscreen, press escape to exit.
 Fullscreen can also be entered with a double click or tap.
 - Toggle the code editor view on/off
-- Capture the output view as a video, click again to stop and save the capture as a MP4 file.
+- Capture the output view as a video, click button again to stop recording, and save the capture as a MP4 file.

 Any code you enter is saved locally, and will be reloaded when you re-open the page.